getsolus/solus-site.github.io/content/blog/2016-04-24-this-week-in-solus-install-27.md

 "TWIS"
 ]
 date =  "2016-04-24T19:03:35Z"
-title = "'This Week In Solus -- Install #27'"
+title = "This Week In Solus -- Install #27"
 url = "/2016/04/24/this-week-in-solus-install-27/"
 +++
 Welcome to the 27th installation of This Week in Solus and one I'm happy to say is actually being written and published on schedule.